This post from February seemed perfect for the nasty weather we have today.

 Have a great weekend and remember a new post will be up Monday!

 - Start playing.
-With little guys simply fill and spill , while they are handling a certain color label it for them, encourage them and toss some in yourself!
-Practice taking turns , it’s a great side lesson.
+With little guys simply fill and spill, while they are handling a certain color label it for them, encourage them, and toss some in yourself!
+Practice taking turns, as it’s a great side lesson.

-** This is a great group or circle time activity, although I would not throw the blocks or bean bags at circle time.
+** Block basketball is a great group activity, although I would not throw the blocks or bean bags at circle time.
 You can have the children take the colors out, or put them in and identify them as they do.
 You can also use other objects that follow your curriculum such as different models of sea life or shapes!
 The sky is the limit and kids love this type of activity so much they forget they are learning! **

 Want more preschool lesson plans and circle time activities?
 Our Build Preschool Thematic Units have tons of great ideas!